flancia-coop/doc.anagora.org/flancia-meet.md

       - we have similar services now, but none are built-in to browsers, e/g https://ahrefs.com/backlink-checker
 - [[federated wikis]]
     - [[bouncepaw]] federation is an extension of the core idea of [[interwiki linking]]
+    - [[flancian]] is interwiki linking a type of federation?
+    - [[bouncepaw]] don´t think so as interwiki linking doesn´t request any data of the target